TomD0wning/DataStructuresAndAlgorithms/Recursion.md

 - the proposition P(n) is true for n = 1
 - if the proposition is true for k it is also true for k + 1

-**Remeber To prove a proposition, firstly proved the simplest possible case of the proposition.
+**Remember To prove a proposition, firstly proved the simplest possible case of the proposition.
 Then we based the second part of our proof on increasing the size of the problem by 1.**

 ---